andywpt/QuickGuide-iOS/Concurrency/Actor.md

     private var count = 0

     func downloadData() async {
+        count += 1
-        print(count)          // ex: 0
+        print(count)          // ex: 1
-        doSomeTask()          // Calls some synchronous function
-        print(count)          // Assuming 0 is correct
-        await doOtherTask()   // When it suspends, downloadData() can be called many times before it awakes from suspension count += 1
-        print(count)          // Assuming 1 is incorrect 😈
+        await doOtherTask()   // When it suspends, downloadData() can be called many times before it awakes from suspension, which causes count to be incremented many times. print(count)          // Assuming 1 is incorrect 😈 }
-    }
 }